Hero

 The first time you travel under the new system, it may take a little longer at border control.
 That’s because your biometric data (a photo of your face and four fingerprints) will be collected.

-On the day of travel, in case there are any delays, you may wish to take along extra water to make your airport journey more comfortable.
+On the day of travel, in case there are any delays, carry any essential medications in your hand luggage.
+Also bring extra water to make your airport journey more comfortable.

 Want to know more?